Houston Tugboat Accident Injury Lawyer | Sneed|Mitchell LLP

 Eye Injuries - Ocular trauma aboard a vessel can include object penetrations, blunt trauma, corneal abrasions, retinal hemorrhages, blindness, and orbital floor fractures.
 From fall injuries to chemical burns, a seaman can often suffer vision loss and eye injuries.

 Head Injuries - General crew aboard a tug can suffer traumatic brain injuries (TBI) causing long-term cognitive and neurological functions from slip and falls, falls aboard, unsafe use of tools and many additionally hazardous situations.
-Other complications stemming from impact the head include concussions, hematomas, "locked-in" syndrome, blood vessel damage, and memorial issues.
+Other complications stemming from impact the head include concussions, internal bruising, "locked-in" syndrome, blood vessel damage, and memorial issues.

 Paralysis/ Paralyzed - Tug boat experience spinal cord injuries causing a permanent loss or impaired function.
-The degree of paralysis depends on the level of trauma experienced and can include partial or complete monoplegia, hemiplegia, paraplegia, or quadriplegia.

 Rotator Cuff Injuries - Shoulder injuries can stem from a multitude of accidents aboard, including slipping and falling, improper line training, equipment crashing into the shoulder area, winches jerking and pulling the arms and shoulders.
-These accidents can cause tendon tears, tendonitis, dislocation, damaged collarbone, bursitis, and shoulder instability.
+These accidents can cause tendon tears, dislocation, damaged collarbone, bursitis, and shoulder instability.

 Scarring & Disfigurement - According to the Occupational Health and Safety Administration (OSHA), hypothermia and frostbite are major risks to maritime workers that fall overboard or are working on increment weather conditions.
 Symptoms of hypothermia occur when the body reaches 89 degrees Fahrenheit and can be mild, moderate, or profound.